jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 4. Rotate your body till the sun is aligned with its reference point.<sup>e</sup>
 5. You're now facing southward.<sup>c</sup>

+<sup>a</sup> Just eyeball it.
+You'll be close enough.
+{:.tangent .indent}

+<sup>c</sup> In the tropics, the sun may pass directly overhead at solar noon.
+If it does, all directions will seem to be south.
+Wait ten minutes.
+{:.tangent .indent}

 <sup>e</sup> When the sun is on your side of the equator, you can use a knife
 blade to cast a shadow on the dial as an alignment guide.
 Otherwise, it may still be helpful as an extended marker of the reference point.